gefyrahq/gefyrahq.github.io/usecases/oauth2-demo.md

 <hr />

-## Creating the development infrastructure
+## Creating the Development Infrastructure
 First, we need a Kubernetes-based development infrastructure which contains all required components.
 Luckily this can be achieved quite easily with the `Deck CLI` from here: (https://github.com/Schille/getdeck).